Art Pope: Funding and activism for conservative causes

 In 1975, as a University of North Carolina at Chapel Hill freshman, Pope filed a complaint under the code of student conduct against Algenon L. Marbley, President of the Black Student Movement, for shouting down David Duke of the Ku Klux Klan during a campus speech.
 Pope explained that while he condemned the Klan and thought it was a horrible organization, he was defending free speech for everyone.
 Pope co-founded the Libertarian Party of North Carolina as a college student in 1976.

 According to the News and Observer, Pope "has invested millions in a network of foundations and think tanks, and advocacy groups, both in North Carolina and nationally, that are designed to further conservative and free market ideas."
 In 2005, Pope was a founding member of the NC Coalition for Lobbying & Government Reform.
 He joined former Democratic state Senator Wib Gulley from Durham, North Carolina, in calling for reform of the state's lobbying laws.

 Pope has been a long-time supporter of legislation to establish an independent nonpartisan redistricting commission.
 In 2019, Pope spoke on behalf of a bipartisan coalition to support a constitutional amendment, sponsored by both Republican and Democratic legislators, to end gerrymandering in North Carolina.
 He has advocated doing away with the public financing of judicial elections in North Carolina.
 As an alternative to the election of judges, Pope stated he supported the appointment of judges by the governor with confirmation by the state legislature.

+In 2025, Pope expressed strong opposition to tariffs in the second Trump administration, saying they would increase the cost of living and that they would be "one of the largest tax increases we have ever had in America."